6 Reasons Why Menopause Symptoms Change

 You are going to be aware of when your symptoms are changing, but can you identify which if these key factors is causing this to happen?
 Once you know what is happening you can take steps eliminate or reduce that trigger.

-1. Oestrogen dominance and hormone imbalance is the main reason many women start to see changes in their symptoms.
+1. Oestrogen excess and hormone imbalance is the main reason many women start to see changes in their symptoms.
 Check what your oestrogen load may be from sources such as Pill/Coil/HRT as well as looking at how many symptoms of oestrogen dominance you may have.

 2. Stress is something none of us can avoid.
 It is not the stress that is the problem, but how well we deal with it.
 Once your stress levels rise, for whatever reason, dealing with it becomes a priority for the body because of the damage long-term stress can do to our health.

 Just worrying about having a hot flush or sweat in public is guaranteed to have you anxious, and raise your stress levels so knowing how to reduce that will make a huge difference.